 Can I enter 'happoshu'?

 Entries which are classified as 'happoshu' may be entered so long as adjuncts are not used to contribute a flavor to the final beer.
 No adjunct flavoring should be discernible to judges, only malt, hops, and yeast should be noticeable.
+Fruits are not allowed in both the Hoppy IPA or Hazy IPA category.

 Judges evaluate beers based on 6 criteria, hop aroma, hop flavor, bitterness, balance, drinkability, and the overall 'hop punch!'